mattr777/GenIPFIX/README.md

 ### What is this repository for? ###

-* Quick summary
-This program will allow a user to easily generate IPFIX pcap files for testing.
+* This program will allow a user to easily generate IPFIX pcap files for testing.

 ### How do I get set up? ###